fhdsl/NIH_Data_Sharing/docs/index.md

 ## Motivation

-Navigating the new NIH Data Management and Sharing Policy - [`https://sharing.nih.gov/`](https://sharing.nih.gov/) - can be confusing.
-We want to help make the process of compliance with this new policy easier.
+We want to help make the process of compliance with the new NIH Data Management and Sharing Policy  [`https://sharing.nih.gov/`](https://sharing.nih.gov/) easier.

 ## Target Audience